andrewacashner/hearingfaithms/chapters/chapter-3.md

 union of divine and human in a single body).
 ^[XXX  ? cite 9-fold angel choir ]

-Thus far the poet has taken us from listening to the chapel choir singing in the present, to the ancient temple choir of David and the voices of prophets through the centuries, and up to the moment when the angels led the song of Gloria at Christ's birth.
+Thus far the poet has directed the listener's (reader's) ear from attending to the chapel choir singing in the present, to the ancient temple choir of David and the voices of prophets through the centuries, and up to the moment when the angels led the song of Gloria at Christ's birth.
 But all these voices, the poem now says, have been "awaiting the opportune time, the one who was before all time" (ll.
 24--25).
 The true music of Christmas is Christ himself, and thus the next lines represent the voice of the baby Jesus.
-The musical imagery here continues the conceit of the King as musician, a *padre* (father, priest) like most Spanish chapelmasters including Padilla, who either sounds the pitch *A (la, mi, re)* in Guidonian solmization with his voice as a tuning note (the same one used today), or sings an intonation on that note as a cantor would do.
+The musical imagery here continues the conceit of the King as musician, a *padre* (father, priest) like most Spanish chapelmasters including Padilla.
+He either sounds the pitch *A (la, mi, re)* in Guidonian solmization with his voice as a tuning note (the same one used today), or sings an intonation on that note as a cantor would do.
 Another translation of the contorted syntax here might suggest that the poetic speaker actually "heard the voice of the Father singing," that is, *through* the voice of the child.
+This could also be a reference to the heavenly voice heard at Christ's baptism (Mt.
+XXX).
-At this cue, the speaker says, he heard singing, not in *puntos de canto llano* (plainchant) but *puntos de llanto* (weeping); this connects Christ's cries at his birth with those at his death.
+At this cue, the speaker says, he heard singing (or a song *cantar*), not in *puntos de canto llano* (plainchant) but *puntos de llanto* (weeping).
-^[XXX  cite ]
+This connects Christ's cries at his birth with those at his death (Mk.
+XXX).
 The song is "as much to be seen (or admired) as to be heard"---because the song and the singer are one and the same.

 This interpretation depends on reading "the sign of *A (la, mi, re)*" as a symbol of Christ himself.